Aleks048/SimpleDistortion/README.md

     ├── Parameter Control                  # The files are used to connect UI to the audio processor parameters.
     │     ├── ASHUMParameterComboBox.h
     │     └── ASHUMParameterSlider.h
     ├── Panels                             # All the Panel files are UI.
 They inherit from BasePanel.h.
-MainPanel.h renders all the other panels and controls them.
     │     ├── ASHUMPanelBase.h
     │     ├── ASHUMMainPanel.h
     │     ├── ASHUMGainPanel.h